Holy See–Palestine relations

 The Holy See had maintained relations with Palestine (which the Vatican calls the Holy Land) since 11 February 1948, when the Holy See created the office of Apostolic Delegate to Jerusalem and Palestine, with jurisdiction over Palestine, Transjordania (now Jordan), and Cyprus.
-In Vatican usage, an Apostolic Delegate is a representative of the Vatican in a country with which the Holy See has no diplomatic ties, and who is not accredited to the government of the country.
+In Vatican City usage, an Apostolic Delegate is a representative of Vatican City in a country with which the Holy See has no diplomatic ties, and who is not accredited to the government of the country.
 The Delegate also acts as a liaison with the Catholic Church in that country.

 Archbishop Andrea Cordero Lanza di Montezemolo, who had been Apostolic Delegate to Jerusalem and Palestine since 1990, was also appointed the first Apostolic Nuncio to Israel after relations were established between Israel and the Holy See in 1994.
 Since 1994, the Nuncios to Israel have held simultaneous appointments as Nuncio to Cyprus and Apostolic Delegates to Jerusalem and Palestine.
 The Nunciature to Israel is located in Tel Aviv.
 Since 3 June 2021, Adolfo Tito Yllana has been Apostolic Nuncio to Israel and Apostolic Delegates to Jerusalem and Palestine.

 The Holy See and the PLO entered into a basic agreement in 2000, and in 2015 the Holy See and the Palestinian Authority entered into the Comprehensive Agreement between the Holy See and the State of Palestine to formulate the relationship of the Holy See and the State of Palestine.
 The Israeli-Palestinian conflict and Israeli control of most of the West Bank territory are the major focus of these agreements.
 On 25 January 2017, the Palestinian embassy to the Holy See was opened, and Issa Kassissieh was appointed Ramallah's ambassador to the Holy See.

 Background

 Before the creation of the office of Apostolic Delegate, the Custodian of the Holy Land, which has had a presence in the Holy Land since after the Crusader period, and by the Latin Patriarch of Jerusalem, which was re-instituted in 1847, represented the interests of the Vatican in the region.

 On 11 February 1948, the Holy See established the office of Apostolic Delegate to Jerusalem and Palestine, with jurisdiction over Palestine, Transjordania (now Jordan), and Cyprus.
 When the Holy See established diplomatic relations with Israel in 1994, the Apostolic Delegate to Jerusalem and Palestine was concurrently appointed Apostolic Nuncio to Israel and Nuncio to Cyprus.

 In 1987, Michel Sabbah became the first native Palestinian to be appointed Latin Patriarch.
 His successor in 2008 was Fouad Twal from Jordan.

-A majority of clerics are of Palestinian or Jordanian origin.
+Ecumenical relations

+On 31 October 2016, with Pope Francis and President of The Lutheran World Federation, The Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed a Joint Statement commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
+The co-hosted service was the first of its kind in 500 years.